ovh/docs/pages/platform/kubernetes-k8s/customizing-coredns/guide.en-gb.md

 ### Display the CoreDNS default configuration

-The DNS in an OVHcloud Managed Kubernetes cluster is handle thanks to CoreDNS.
+The DNS in an OVHcloud Managed Kubernetes cluster are handled by CoreDNS.
 To see the default configuration you can take a look to the `ConfigMap`.

 ```bash